matthiask/406.ch/posts/2023-08-02-composition-over-inheritance-the-case-for-function-based-views.md

 - Class-based views have to be adapted by calling the `View.as_view()` method; `as_view()` returns arguably the thing which is viewed (sorry) as the view by Django, it's the thing which gets called with a request and is expected to return a response.
 - This thing instantiates the view object once per request; this means that `self` can be used to save request-specific data such as `self.request`, `self.args` but also custom attributes.

 The GCBV code is extremely factored and decomposed.
-The CCBV site mentions that the `UpdateView` has 10 separate ancestors and its code is spread across three files.
+The [Classy Class-Based Views](https://ccbv.co,ul/) site mentions that the `UpdateView` has 10 separate ancestors and its code is spread across three files.
 But, the view code for instantiating a model object and handling a form really isn't that complex.
 Most of the complexity is handled by Django itself, in the request handler and in the `django.forms` package.
+So, what's the reason for all this?

 ## Generic views could be simple